ncpa0/ADWaveCSS/docs/components/nav-sidebar.md

 When a `nav-sidebar-btn` has the `active` class name, it's background color will change.

 To create sections of the sidebar a [separator](./separator.md) can be used.

+# Class Names

+- `nav-sidebar` - a container for the navigation buttons
+- `nav-sidebar-btn` - a navigation button
+- `active` - a class that should be added to the navigation button when it is active, changes the background color of that button
+- `separator` - creates a horizontal line that separates different sections of the sidebar